-21 Generally the same as the regime of a "Type C" bank account.
+$^{^{21}}$ $\;$ Generally the same as the regime of a "Type C" bank account.

-Type of Account Permitted Credits Permitted Debits (ix) funds that were erroneously credited to the "Type C" special brokerage account.
-"Type C" clearing bank account Funds received as a result of clearing and performance of residents' obligations under operations (transactions) specified in Decree No. 95; Payments in lieu of taxes, customs, duties or other mandatory charges payable in accordance with Russian budget legislation; payments to RUB accounts of non- residents provided for in a Consent; funds transferred from a "Type C" bank account, "Type C" special brokerage account, "Type C" clearing bank account; and payments in the course of making other operations provided for in a Consent; (iii) funds that were erroneously debited from the "Type C" clearing bank account. funds to be transferred to a "Type C" bank account; funds to be transferred to a "Type C" special brokerage account; (vi) banking charges of the Russian bank for servicing the "Type C" clearing bank account; (vii)funds to be placed as deposit under a bank account (deposit) agreement entered into with the central counterparty in accordance with Federal Law No. 325-FZ "On Organised Trades" dated 21 November 2011 (as amended); and (viii) funds that were erroneously credited to the "Type C" clearing bank account.
+Type of Account Permitted Credits Permitted Debits Type of Account Permitted Credits (ix) funds that were erroneously credited to the "Type C" special brokerage account. bank account result of clearing aperformance of residents' obligation under operations (transactions) apecified in Decreations (transactions) apecified in Decreations (transferred a "Type C" bank account, "Type C" appecial brokerage account, "Type C' clearing bank account (iii) funds that we derroneously debit residents' obligations under operations (transactions) specified in Decree Payments in lieu of taxes, customs, duties or other mandatory charges payable in accordance with Russian budget legislation; payments to RUB accounts of non-residents provided for in a Consent: funds transferred from a "Type C" bank account, "Type C" special brokerage account, "Type C" clearing bank account; payments in the course of making other operations provided for in a Consent; (iii) funds that were erroneously debited from the "Type C" funds to be transferred to a "Type C" bank account; funds to be transferred to a "Type clearing bank account.
+C" special brokerage account; (vi) banking charges of the Russian bank for servicing the "Type C" clearing bank account; (vii)funds to be placed as deposit under a bank account (deposit) agreement entered into with the central counterparty in accordance with Federal Law No. 325-FZ "On Organised Trades" dated 21 November 2011 (as amended); and (viii) funds that were erroneously credited to the "Type C" clearing bank account.